 Getting Started with BERDO

-2. Complete energy efficiency or renewable energy projects that reduce your property’s energy consumption or greenhouse gas emissions by at least 15% in a five-year Term.
+- Complete energy efficiency or renewable energy projects that reduce your property’s energy consumption by at least 15% in a five-year Term.

-3. Conduct an energy assessment or audit by a qualified professional.
-The audit must include specific recommendations for reducing a building’s energy use and greenhouse gas emissions
+- Conduct an energy assessment or audit by a qualified professional.
+The audit must include specific recommendations for reducing a building’s energy use.

 Boston.gov provides a BERDO Handbook for Boston commercial properties.
 Click here to download the Boston Energy Reporting How-To Guide

 Need assistance designing a roadmap to energy efficiency, Usource can help.
 Usource is part of the NextEra Energy family of companies.
-NextEra Energy, Inc. is the world’s largest producer of wind and solar energy.
+NextEra Energy, Inc. is the largest and most diverse portfolio of power generation and infrastructure solutions.
 As part of NextEra Energy, Usource is uniquely positioned to analyze, facilitate and execute renewable energy projects, identify inefficiencies and provide practical solutions to achieve compliance and energy cost savings.